 Professor Llanes-Oberstein authored "Perinatal Healthcare of Cuban Women," a chapter in the 2001 edition of Transcultural Aspects of Perinatal Healthcare Resource Guide, Part 2.
-She also authored another chapter on Cuban Immigrant Women, in the 2004 edition of Transcultural Aspects of Perinatal Healthcare Resouce Guide published by the American Academy of Pediatrics.
-The second edition, which will be published by the National Perinatal Association, is expected in the 2012.
+She also authored another chapter on Cuban Immigrant Women, in Transcultural Aspects of Perinatal Healthcare Resouce Guide published by the American Academy of Pediatrics.

 Professor Llanes-Oberstein has a great interest in health care simulation.
-She is a member of the Advanced Learning Resource Center (ALRC) Steering Committee.
-She conducts interprofessional obstetric simulation drills at the ALRC, SUNY Downstate's Simulation Center.
+She is a member of the Center for Healthcare Simulation (CHS) Steering Committee.
+She conducts interprofessional obstetric simulation drills at the CHS, SUNY Downstate's Simulation Center.

 MS in Maternity Nursing, specialization in Midwifery, Columbia University